Do I Need a Permit?

 Constructing a Storage Shed, Gazebo or Other Detached Structure

 A building permit is not required for an accessory structure (other than a garage) that is 150 sq. ft. in area or smaller and is less than 12 feet in height.
 Building and zoning code requirements are still applicable, regardless if a permit is required.
-Some code considerations include location from property lines and the dwelling, anchoring requirements, maximum height, and general structural construction requirements.
-Refer to the “Shed or Other Accessory Structure” handout for additional information.
+The storage shed must be structurally sound and placed the proper distances from lot lines where applicable.
+Refer to the “Shed or Other Accessory Structure” handout for additional information or review the Revised Municipal Code, Section 13.23 or at City Hall.

 Converting Attic Space into Living Area